 Is funeral crowdfunding right for me?

-To ensure your campaign is a success, you’ll need to set aside some time to set it up properly and communicate it.
+To ensure your campaign is a success, you’ll need to set aside some time to set it up correctly and communicate it.
 The best campaigns are well written and tell a personal story.
 Most of your contributions will come from friends, family, and others who have a personal connection with the deceased.
 You will need to make sure they are aware of your effort.
-Social media, emails, and letters can all be used to let people know you need help.
+Let people know you need help by getting the word out on social media, email, and letters.

-Contributions are not tax-deductible to the donors.
-Instead, contributions will most likely be viewed as gifts for tax purposes.
-As such, large single donations could have gift tax consequences for the donor if they exceed the annual exclusion amount.
+Contributions are not tax-deductible to the donors, but as gifts for tax purposes.
+Therefore, single large donations could have gift tax consequences for the donor if they exceed the annual exclusion amount.
 See the IRS website for more information on gift taxes.

 Because everyone’s circumstance is unique, only you will be able to decide if raising funeral funds through a crowdfunding campaign is right for you.
 With a little research, a well-formulated campaign, and a concerted effort to spread the word, it is likely that you will be able to raise at least some portion of the money needed for creating a special funeral or memorial for someone you care about.